 BBC RADIO BLACKBURN - The original name of Radio Lancashire, from 26 January 1971 until 3 July 1981.

 BBC RADIO BRIGHTON - The first local radio station in the South of England, Radio Brighton opened on 14 February 1968, although it went on air unofficially in December 1967 to cover snowstorms, from a makeshift studio at the Brighton Dome.
 Des Lynam began his broadcasting career here.
+Early in its existence, Radio Brighton experimented with using the 24 hour clock for timechecks.
 On 22 October 1983 the station expanded its coverage area and was renamed Radio Sussex.
 View old schedules

 BBC Radio Bury - This was one of a number of experimental opt-out stations run in turn by Radio Manchester, using the 1296kHz frequency.
 Radio Bury ran in late 1983/early 1984; the others were Radio Rochdale, Radio Oldham, Radio Trafford and Radio Wigan.